MULTIPLY PROFIT AND REDUCE RISK WITH PROPER MONEY MANAGEMENT

 FROM THIS WINNING SCENARIO, LET’S EXAMINE TWO OPTIONS:

-1. Your fortunes take a turn for the worse and your BR falls to the original $10,000.
-DO NOT CHASE BY FALLING PREY TO THE NEGATVIE EMOTIONS RESULTING FROM YOUR EGOIC EXPECTATIONS THAT YOU WANT BACK YOUR $5,000.
+1. Your fortunes take a turn for the worse and your BR falls to the ORIGINAL $10,000.
+DO NOT CHASE BY FALLING PREY TO THE NEGATIVE EMOTIONS RESULTING FROM YOUR EGOIC EXPECTATIONS THAT YOU WANT BACK YOUR $5,000.
 Rather, return to your original BR and original bet sizes of $200 to $400 per game.
 Have patience and stay in your present moment.